g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 Managing databases in a blue-green deployment configuration may be hard and may call for careful making of plans and collaboration, especially whilst improvements entail schema adjustments.

 For instance:
-An employer's useful resource-making plans (ERP) system updates its database structure using blue-green deployment.
+An employer's useful resource-making plans [(ERP)](https://en.wikipedia.org/wiki/Enterprise_resource_planning) system updates its database structure using blue-green deployment.
 The improvement team should make sure that both environments remain synchronized and that record integrity is maintained for the duration of the replacement.

 ### Distorted user transactions
 User transactions might be misplaced or halted at some stage in the transfer from the antique to the new surroundings, which could bring about a horrific personal experience.

 For instance:
-An online banking application switches from the old environment (blue) to the new environment (green) the usage of blue-green deployment.
+An online banking application switches from the old environment (blue) to the new environment (green) with the usage of blue-green deployment.
 Some customers may revel in transaction failures or delays for the duration of the transition, requiring them to retry transactions.

 ## Conclusion
 Blue-green deployment is a useful approach for coping with improvements and releases in these days’ nerve-racking software program improvement environment, all whilst keeping service availability and lowering interruptions.
 Organizations can create reliable, powerful, and resilient software program transport approaches by way of tactically applying deployment techniques and punctiliously assessing the benefits and disadvantages.